techno-tim/techno-tim.github.io/_posts/2020-08-15-reverse-proxy-kubernetes.md

 ## Troubleshooting

-Be sure that your Traefik yaml matches the code above exactly, including whitespace.
-Yaml is whitespace sensitive.
+Be sure that your Traefik yaml matches the code above exactly, including whitespace.Yaml is whitespace sensitive.

 ## Links